salguero23/FantasyFootball/README.md

 - Data
   - Contains an asortment on csv and excel files.
 The raw data is contained within the "data.xlsx" file and our projections for the next season are held within the        "ensembleProjections.csv" file.
 - Models
+  - In regards to the machine learning section of the project, there are four pickled Sci-Kit Learn models.
+Subfolders contain an early iteration of several reinforcement learning models.